 When I say a ‘mini’ first aid kit, I realise that it’s actually not that mini.
-I always carry plasters, blister plasters, tissues, cold and flu medicine, olbas oil nasal stick and standard paracetamol.
+I always carry plasters, blister plasters, tissues, cold and flu medicine, Olbas oil nasal stick, and standard paracetamol.
 I’m well prepared, and also the first person people tend to ask for any of the above.
-At school I was called ‘the drug dealer’ – brilliant for my reputation – and now I’m just called ‘the mother’.
+At school, I was called ‘the drug dealer’ – brilliant for my reputation – and now I’m just called ‘the mother’.

 I also always carry an emergency sanitary pad around with me, even though I’m a dedicated period pant wearer.
 You never know when you’ll need one, or when that lady in the bathroom approaches you and asks for one.
 We’ve all been there.

 Oyster card.
-I live in London, if I want to travel anywhere further than 1.5 miles I need my Oyster card on me.
-My Oyster card holder is also from Yoshi – there will be a running theme.
+I live in London if I want to travel anywhere further than 1.5 miles I need my Oyster card on me.
+My Oyster cardholder is also from Yoshi – there will be a running theme.

 Earphones are something I go through ridiculously quickly.
-I can’t tell you how many pairs I’ve have this year, and I honestly don’t know why.
+I can’t tell you how many pairs I’ve had this year, and I honestly don’t know why.
 I’m sampling different styles at the minute, i.e. some are wireless and others not.

-The pair I’m currently using are GlowPods which are a total rip-off of Air Pods but considerably cheaper and better colours.
+The pair I’m currently using is GlowPods which are a total rip-off of Air Pods but considerably cheaper and have better colours.
 Mine are yellow and so far they’re all right.
 The only issue I have is getting them to connect which can be a pain when you’re out in public and just want to listen to your audiobook but your earphones turn off mid-sentence.

 Work and Day Out Items

-When I’m going to go work, or if I’m out for the day, these are the type of items I’ll also add in.
+When I’m going to go to work, or if I’m out for the day, these are the type of items I’ll also add in.